dantravers/ss-obs/README.md

 # ss-obs
-Package for accessing PV observation data & forecasting PV generation.
+Package for accessing PV observation data, weather data & forecasting PV generation using a number of ML models.